Home Alone 3

-Home Alone 3 is a 1997 American crime comedy film, directed by Raja Gosnell in his directorial debut, and written and produced by John Hughes.
-A sequel to Home Alone 2: Lost in New York (1992), it is the third installment in the Home Alone franchise, and the first not to feature the primary cast, director Chris Columbus, nor composer John Williams from previous installments.
-Starring Alex D. Linz and Haviland Morris, the plot follows Alex Pruitt, an 8-year-old boy who defends his home from a dangerous group of international criminals working for a North Korean terrorist organization.
+Home Alone 3 is a 1997 American crime comedy film directed by Raja Gosnell in his directorial debut, and written and produced by John Hughes.
+It is the third installment in the Home Alone franchise, and stars Alex D. Linz and Haviland Morris.
+The plot follows Alex Pruitt, an 8-year-old boy who defends his home from a dangerous group of international criminals working for a terrorist organization.

-Home Alone 3 was produced by Fox Family Films and Hughes Entertainment and released on December 12, 1997, by 20th Century Fox.
-The film was a box-office success, but received negative reviews from critics, who compared it unfavorably to the previous entries in the series.
-It was followed by a made-for-television standalone sequel, Home Alone 4, in 2002, which features no returning cast or crew members; it features characters from the first two films, albeit portrayed by different actors.
+Home Alone 3 was released on December 12, 1997, by 20th Century Fox.
+The film grossed $79.1 million and received negative reviews from critics.
+It was followed by a made-for-television sequel, Home Alone 4, in 2002.